pranav1601/task-application/README.md

 # Task-Application-only BACKEND

 A nodejs backend run application that can be used to create users and tasks for them as well.
+It uses MongoDB for the provision of database.
 The application uses express for providing the server.
+It is authenticated on the client side using JWT tokens so that a user cannot retrieve another user's details or another user's task details.
 It is hosted on heroku.<br/><br/>

 The project uses npm version 7.6.0 and Node.js v12.20.2.